-Program Income earned by any FY 2023 CMF Award Recipient may be used outside the Recipient's approved Service Area, anywhere in the United States.
+Program Income earned by any FY 2024 CMF Award Recipient may be used outside the Recipient's approved Service Area, anywhere in the United States.

 Program Income earned from interest or in any form other than principal repayment and equity repayments, or their equivalents, during the five-year Investment Period shall be used by the Recipient solely to further the objectives of its mission as a Certified CDFI or Nonprofit Organization.
-Additionally, any Program Income, including principal and equity repayments, that is earned after the five-year Investment Period shall be used by the Recipient solely to further the objectives of its mission as a Certified CDFI or Nonprofit Organization.
+Additionally, any Program Income, including principal and equity repayments, that is earned after the five-year Investment Period shall be used by the Recipient solely to further the objectives of IS and the equity to further the objectives of its mission as a Certified CDFI or Nonprofit of the equitation.